matrix-org/matrix-spec-proposals/proposals/2403-knock.md

  - `ban`: In this case, the knock was rejected and the user has been prevented from sending further knocks.

+Let's talk about each one of these in more detail.

+### Membership change to `invite`

+The knock has been accepted by someone.
+This user must have the power level to perform invites.
+The user's homeserver will then send an invite - over federation if necessary - to the knocking user.
+The knocking user may then join the room as if they had been invited normally.

+### Membership change to `leave`

+The knock has been rejected by someone in the room.

+This is made a bit tricky in that it is very difficult to have knock rejections, aka leave events from the room directed towards you, propagate over federation if you're not in the room at the same time.
+This is a problem that currently affects other similar operations, such as disinviting or unbanning a federated user.
+In both cases, they won't be notified as their homeserver is not in the room.

+While we could send easily send the leave event as part of a generic transaction to the remote homeserver, that homeserver would have no way to validate the `prev_events` and `auth_events` that the event references.
+We could send those events over as well, but those will also reference other events that require validation and so on.

+A dumb thing we could easily do here is to trust the leave event implicitly if it is sent by the homeserver we originally knocked through.
+We know this homeserver is (or at least was) in the room, so they're probably telling the truth.
+This is almost an edge case though, as while you'll knock through one homeserver in the room, there's no guarantee that the admin that denies your knock will be on the same homeserver you knocked through.
+Perhaps the homeserver you knocked through could listen for this and then send the event back to you - but what if it goes offline in the meantime?

+As such, this feature working over federation should be de-scoped for now, and left to a future MSC which can solve this problem across the board for all affected features in a proper way.
+Rejections should still work for the homeservers that are in the room however.

+XXX: There is also an open question here about who should be able to reject a knock.
+To disinvite a user, perhaps counter-intuitively, you need to have a high enough power level to kick users, rather than invite them.
+You also need to have a higher power level than them.
+Should the same be done for knocking, assuming the knocking user has the default power level?

+### Membership change to `ban`

+The knock has been rejected by someone.

+This one is fairly straightforward.
+Someone with the appropriate power levels in the room bans the user.
+This will have the same effect as rejecting the knock, and in addition prevent any further knocks by this user from being allowed into the room.

+If the user is unbanned, then knocks will be accepted again.

 ## Client-Server API
 Two new endpoints are introduced in the Client-Server API (similarly to join): `POST /_matrix/client/r0/rooms/{roomId}/knock` and `POST